You really want my updated list for 2016 – Best Indie Beauty Brands.

 Ellie from DreamWorld makes her own eye shadows.
 She’s got some really interesting collections, too.
 She likes vibrant color!
 She also will take customer requests, which is really nice.

 The companies listed below are companies that I no longer support.
 I no longer support many of these because of bad customer service, questionable business practices or ethics, or products that don’t meet my standards.
 The vast majority of these are for bad customer service.
+If you sell a person a product, then don’t deliver the product, I consider it to be questionable business practices and bad customer service.
+Not every product or every company is right for every person.
+You may not be bothered by the same things that bother me, such as bullying or harassment.
 These are my opinions.
 Please draw your own conclusions.

 Orglamix (I didn’t like the product.
 To me it didn’t appear to be unique and when compared to TKB micas they looked extremely similar in many cases.
 They didn’t seem to have a base or be a finished eye shadow product.
 They didn’t work for me, and I said so.
 I received a cease & desist from the company because they didn’t like me telling people that I didn’t like the product.
 They have since contacted me with a request to “kiss & make up” in Sept.
-2010, and most recently in Feb.
+2010, and in Feb.
 2011 contacted me wanting to do a giveaway or review.)
+Bullying, Harasssment, Questionable Business Practices